IzharMohammed/Docker/README.txt

 Mount the folder in mongo which actually stores the data to this volume (/data/db is where mongo stores the data in it) :- docker run -v volume_database:/data/db -p 27017:27017 mongo

+Creation of network :-
+docker network create my_custom_network

+To see all the networks :-
+docker network ls